Benefits of Potassium and Top Food Sources

 Top Health Benefits of Potassium

-Potassium helps your muscles contract, regulates your body fluids, helps maintain healthy blood sugar and blood pressure levels, transmits nerve impulses and plays a big role in maintaining overall cardiovascular health.
-Here’s a closer look at some of potassium’s most important benefits.
+Potassium helps your muscles contract, regulates your body fluids, helps maintain healthy blood glucose response and help maintain normal blood flow levels, transmits nerve impulses and plays a big role in maintaining overall cardiovascular health.1 Here’s a closer look at some of potassium’s most important benefits.

-Potassium is required for the regular contraction and relaxation of muscles.
-In fact, most of the potassium in your body is concentrated in your muscle cells.
-You might see athletes, especially endurance athletes, consuming a lot of bananas and avocados because the high amount of potassium in these foods helps control muscle cramps.
+Potassium is required for the regular contraction and relaxation of muscles, including skeletal muscles and the heart.2 You might see athletes, especially endurance athletes, consuming a lot of bananas and avocados because the high amount of potassium in these foods helps control muscle cramps.
 Also, as your heart is a muscle, potassium helps maintain a regular heartbeat.

-Potassium is a key electrolyte, which helps your cells (specifically nerve, heart and muscle cells) transmit electrical impulses that control things like muscle contraction and transmission of information in your brain.
-Electrolytes like potassium are found within bodily fluids, including urine, blood and sweat, and regulated by your kidneys.
-Maintaining a proper electrolyte balance is critically important to maintain a functioning body.
+Potassium is a key electrolyte, which helps your cells (specifically nerve, heart and muscle cells) transmit electrical impulses that control things like muscle contraction and transmission of information in your brain.2 Electrolytes like potassium are found within bodily fluids, including urine, blood and sweat, and are regulated by your kidneys.
+Maintaining a proper electrolyte balance is critically important to maintain a functioning body.4

 Research is looking into the possible correlation between bone density and potassium.
-A 2015 study published in Osteoporosis International found that a high consumption of potassium salts significantly decreases the urinary excretion of both acid and calcium.
-In other words, the dietary (not supplemental) potassium helps bones avoid reabsorbing acid while maintaining vital mineral content.
+A 2015 study published in Osteoporosis International from the University of Surrey found that a high consumption of potassium salts significantly decreases the urinary excretion of both acid and calcium, helping to maintain vital mineral content.

 15 Potassium-Rich Foods